tupolev/crabgrassbk/README.md

 ## Description
 This will be a crawler to save all created pages within a crabgrass group, intially on riseup.net.

-It uses selenium webdriver (python dependency) and geckodriver (download at https://github.com/mozilla/geckodriver/releases).
+It uses selenium webdriver (python dependency) and phantomJS (included).

-Many changes will come.
-Stay tuned.

 ## Execution
 Just configure properly the `conf/config.yml` file and run `python crabgrassbk.py`